Applications for the 2024-2025 academic year will open on October 1, 2023.

 Conditional Acceptance and Official Transcripts

-If you are given a letter of offer, as a condition of admission, you will be required to submit complete official paper transcripts for all post-secondary institutions attended.
+If you are given a letter of offer, as a condition of admission you will be required to submit complete official paper transcripts for all post-secondary institutions attended.
 The University of Toronto requires an official transcript from each post-secondary institution that you have attended.
 Each institution will have its own procedures for issuing transcripts, and in some cases, this can take weeks or even months.
 You must consider this timeline when requesting your transcript(s).
 All non-English language documents must be officially translated into English and submitted to the University of Toronto together with the originals.
 If you are unable to submit official documents, please contact the Graduate Office directly.

 You may submit official transcripts in one of two ways:

-- Instruct your institution(s) to mail an official transcript directly to the U of T graduate unit to which you are applying.
+1. Instruct your institution(s) to mail an official transcript directly to the U of T graduate unit to which you are applying.
 The transcript must be issued directly to the Department of Art History and sent to our mailing address.
 Documents must be sealed in the original envelope from the issuing institution.

-- Obtain an official, “issued to student” transcript from your institution and mail it to the Department of Art History yourself.
+2. Obtain an official, “issued to student” transcript from your institution and mail it to the Department of Art History yourself.
 Documents must be sealed in the original envelope from the issuing institution, with a signature across the seal.
 Photocopies, faxes, or documents arriving in previously opened envelopes will not be considered official.

-Applying to a Collaborative Program and/or the PhD Program
+Applying to a Collaborative Specialization Program

-Collaborative Program
+Collaborative Specializations

 Applying for Government-Funded Awards